jckouame/EclipseTrainingSlides/slides.md

 - We need to instantiate our service *instead* of the original one

 ---
-title: The two approaches to extend DSF-GDB
+title: Two approaches to extend DSF-GDB

 1. Creating a new view and a new service
     - Does not affect the rest of the debugging views